chen700564/sdnet/README.md

 ### Dataset

-Dataset is be putted in data folder:
+Dataset is in the data folder:

 ```text
 data/DATASET/